mortazavilab/swan_vis/tutorials/getting_started.md

 First, if you haven't already, make sure to [install Swan](../#installation).
 After installing, you'll be able to run Swan from Python.

-Then, download the data and the reference transcriptome annotation from [here](https://hpc.oit.uci.edu/~freese/swan_files/).
+Then, download the data and the reference transcriptome annotation from [here](http://crick.bio.uci.edu/freese/swan_files/).
 The bash commands to do so are given below.

 Swan offers two main ways for loading transcriptomes.
-You can either load models from [GTFs](getting_started.md#adding-transcript-models-gtf-and-abundance-information-at-the-same-time), or from a [TALON db](getting_started.md#adding-transcript-models-talon-db-and-abundance-information)
+You can either load models from [a properly-formatted GTF](getting_started.md#adding-transcript-models-gtf-and-abundance-information-at-the-same-time), or from a [TALON db](getting_started.md#adding-transcript-models-talon-db-and-abundance-information).
+Please see the [input file format documentation](../faqs/file_formats.md) for specifics on how these files should be formatted.

 Table of contents